Hoosiers chasing elusive 6th win but not talking bowl bid

 Indiana hasn’t been above .500 in conference play since starting 1-0 in 2016, hasn’t won consecutive Big Ten road games since the end of 2015 season, hasn’t won three straight league games in the same season since 1993 and hasn’t won in Lincoln since 1959.

-“I want to change the way this program is viewed in the lifetime of our current players,” Allen said.
+“I want to change the way this program is viewed in the lifetime of our current players,” Tom Allen said.
 “I just want to be able to create that change.
 And I’ve used the word breakthrough and that’s a foundational vision I have.
 It has different layers and different meanings, but that hasn’t changed.”

 Like Nebraska, Indiana may be without its starting quarterback.
 Michael Penix Jr. left in the first half last week at Maryland and did not return.
 Allen didn’t disclose the injury following the game and didn’t shed any more light Monday on what happened to Penix , other than to say he will be a game-time decision.